Encounter (2021 film)

-Encounter (stylized as ENCOUИTEЯ) is a 2021 crime drama thriller film, directed by Michael Pearce from a screenplay by Pearce and Joe Barton.
+Encounter (stylized as ENCOUИTƎЯ) is a 2021 crime drama thriller film, directed by Michael Pearce from a screenplay by Pearce and Joe Barton.
 The film stars Riz Ahmed, Octavia Spencer, Janina Gavankar, Rory Cochrane, Lucian-River Chauhan, and Aditya Geddada.

 Encounter had its world premiere at the 48th Telluride Film Festival on September 3, 2021, and was released in a limited release on December 3, 2021, by Amazon Studios prior to streaming on Prime Video on December 10, 2021.

 Plot

 U.S. Marine Malik Khan has two young boys, Jay and Bobby.
 At home, Jay and Bobby are living with their mother Piya and their mother's new partner, Dylan.
 Piya has been feeling sick recently, and Dylan ominously tells them it is 'a bug'.

 One night, Malik appears at their house, wakes up his two sons, and urgently tells them that they are going on a road trip.
 While on the road with his boys, Malik passes a police car and tells his boys to get down.
 Hours later, Malik is pulled over by a different cop.
 Though Malik is polite, the cop is hostile and aggressive, and Malik sees something shifting behind his eyes.
 Malik determines the cop has been infected by a parasitic organism from another planet.
 Malik wrestles the gun away from the cop, knocks him out, and leaves him in the street.

 Back on the road, Malik confesses to his boys that this is not a road trip, but a rescue mission.
 He says that an alien parasite has taken over the planet and that their mother has been infected.
 As much as half the population may be infected by this alien parasite, which is using human bodies to reproduce.
 Malik needs to get his boys to safety and says they can protect themselves from the parasites with bug spray.

 In a grocery store, Jay starts to question Malik's story.
 Later, Malik learns his boys' mother is pregnant after his sons say Piya has been getting sick in the morning and having weird food cravings.
 When Malik calls his parole officer Hattie, it’s revealed that he missed his psychiatric evaluation.
 Malik refuses to tell Hattie where he is but asks Hattie to check on his ex-wife.
 Piya and Dylan are found tied up in the garage, but alive.

 Hattie works with federal law enforcement in an attempt to retrieve Jay and Bobby.
 The feds believe Malik will kill his children and then himself.
 Hattie speaks to a former Marine friend of Malik's, who describes the assault incident that caused Malik to get dishonorably discharged from the Marine Corps.
 While describing how terrible the conditions were, he mentions that they were "getting eaten alive by bugs" and then found bodies of children in the wreckage.
 This incident caused Malik to snap.
 Hattie deduces that Malik is suffering from a mental disorder.